Friedrich Hayek: British politics

 In February 1975, Margaret Thatcher was elected leader of the British Conservative Party.
 The Institute of Economic Affairs arranged a meeting between Hayek and Thatcher in London soon after.
 During Thatcher's only visit to the Conservative Research Department in the summer of 1975, a speaker had prepared a paper on why the "middle way" was the pragmatic path the Conservative Party should take, avoiding the extremes of left and right.
 Before he had finished, Thatcher "reached into her briefcase and took out a book.
 It was Hayek's The Constitution of Liberty.
 Interrupting our pragmatist, she held the book up for all of us to see.
 'This', she said sternly, 'is what we believe', and banged Hayek down on the table".

 Despite the media depictions of him as Thatcher's guru and power behind the throne, the communication between him and the Prime Minister was not very regular, they were in contact only once or twice a year.
 Besides Thatcher, Hayek also had a significant influence on Enoch Powell, Keith Joseph, Nigel Lawson, Geoffrey Howe and John Biffen.

-Hayek gained some controversy in 1978 by praising Thatcher's anti-immigration policy proposal in an article which ignited numerous accusations of anti-Semitism and racism because of his reflections on the inability of assimilation of Eastern European Jews in the Vienna of his youth.
+Hayek gained some controversy in 1978 by praising Thatcher's anti-immigration policy proposal in an article which ignited numerous accusations of antisemitism and racism because of his reflections on the inability of assimilation of Eastern European Jews in the Vienna of his youth.
 He defended himself by explaining that he made no racial judgements, only highlighted the problems of acculturation.

 In 1977, Hayek was critical of the Lib–Lab pact in which the British Liberal Party agreed to keep the British Labour government in office.
 Writing to The Times, Hayek said: "May one who has devoted a large part of his life to the study of the history and the principles of liberalism point out that a party that keeps a socialist government in power has lost all title to the name 'Liberal'.
 Certainly no liberal can in future vote 'Liberal.
 Hayek was criticised by Liberal politicians Gladwyn Jebb and Andrew Phillips, who both claimed that the purpose of the pact was to discourage socialist legislation.